Suicide Prevention

 Marine Corps Resources

-- Suicide Prevention Program Officer and Coordinator Tool Kit
+- Commander and Suicide Prevention Program Officer and Coordinator Tool Kit

 - Marine Corps Order 5351.1 Combat and Operational Stress Control Program

-- Interactive Suicide Prevention Resource - Designed for and accessible to active duty, families, and those who love and support their Marines.
-Launched in August 2023, in advance of Suicide Prevention Month (September).
+- Interactive Suicide Prevention Resource - Designed for and accessible to active duty, families, and those who love and support Marines.
 Includes skill building content, information, links to resources, and other evidence-based strategies for suicide prevention.